Povstalec/StargateJourney/stargate-technology/stargate.md

 {: .lore }
 Ancients developed 3 generations of stargates over time.
-Starting with Universe stargate, the generation 1, improving the gate in generation 2 for the MilkyWay galaxy and digital generation 3 built for the Pegasus galaxy.
+Starting with Universe stargate, the generation 1, improving the gate in generation 2 for the Milky Way galaxy and digital generation 3 built for the Pegasus galaxy.
-Tollans and Nox built their own "Tollan stargate" based on the generation 2 stargates in the MilkyWay galaxy.
+Tollans and Nox built their own "Tollan stargate" based on the generation 2 stargates in the Milky Way galaxy.

 All four stargate types are available in the mod alongside with the classic stargate introduced as the generation 0 which was inspired by the [SGCraft](https://www.curseforge.com/minecraft/mc-mods/sg-craft) mod.